awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-flow-definition.md

 1. For **Task type**, choose the task type that you want the human worker to perform\.

-1. If you chose the Amazon Rekognition or Amazon Textract task type, specify the conditions that will invoke human review\.
+1. If you chose the Amazon Rekognition or Amazon Textract task type, specify the conditions that invoke human review\.
-   + For Amazon Rekognition image moderation tasks, choose an inference confidence score threshold interval that triggers human review\.
+   + For Amazon Rekognition image moderation tasks, choose an inference confidence score threshold interval that initiates human review\.
-   + For Amazon Textract tasks, you can trigger a human review when specific form keys are missing or when form key detection confidence is low\.
-You can also trigger a human review if, after evaluating all of the form keys in the text, confidence is lower than your required threshold for any form key\.
-You will see two variables that you can use to specify your confidence thresholds: **Identification confidence** and **Qualification confidence**\.
+   + For Amazon Textract tasks, you can initiate a human review when specific form keys are missing or when form key detection confidence is low\.
+You can also initiate a human review if, after evaluating all of the form keys in the text, confidence is lower than your required threshold for any form key\.
+Two variables specify your confidence thresholds: **Identification confidence** and **Qualification confidence**\.
 To learn more about these variables, see [Use Amazon Augmented AI with Amazon Textract](a2i-textract-task-type.md)\.
    + For both task types, you can randomly send a percentage of data objects \(images or forms\) and their labels to humans for review\.

 1. Configure and specify your worker task template: